Ancestral Home: History

 At the end of the term, the Dom Ojczysty parliamentary circle numbered ten MPs.
 In addition to the founders, its members included elected from the League of Polish Families MPs Grzegorz Górniak, Zofia Krasicka-Domka, Józef Skowyra and Stanisław Szyszkowski, as well as those elected on behalf of the far-left populist Self-Defence of the Republic of Poland Józef Laskowski and Piotr Smolana.

 In May 2005, the party organized a demonstration in front of the Pomeranian Voivodeship Office in Gdańsk together with local fishermen, demanding that the Polish government abolish the 4.5-month 'closed period' for cod, threatening that if the government did not enter negotiations with the fishermen, the party would then blockade the Maritime Office in Gdynia.
 The party criticized the closed period regulation especially in the context of Poland joining the European Union, where most countries had shorter closed periods, thus further disempowering Polish fishermen.
 The demonstration was also joined by League of Polish Families.
-Ultimately, the Polish Fisheries Crisis Board signed an agreement in which it implemented a monetary compensation for the closed cod period.
+Ultimately, the Polish Fisheries Crisis Board signed an agreement in which it implemented monetary compensation for the closed cod period.

 Prior to the 2005 Polish parliamentary election, Dom Ojczysty co-founded Patriotic Movement (Ruch Patriotyczny), which was an effort to unite all National Catholic parties and movements.
 Dom Ojczysty initially planned to run on the electoral lists of the Patriotic Movement, but ultimately decided to run independently.
-It registered its lists in 18 out of 41 electoral districts, failing to cross the 5% electoral threshold in the vote, winning 32 863 votes, i.e. 0.28% of valid votes,.
+It registered its lists in 18 out of 41 electoral districts, failing to cross the 5% electoral threshold in the vote, winning 32 863 votes, i.e. 0.28% of valid votes.
 Dom Ojczysty also fielded 12 candidates for the Senate none of whom won a seat (the best result was achieved by Jerzy Robert Nowak - 44 984 votes in the Sejm Constituency no. 23.

 Dom Ojczysty on 14 November 2005 was deleted from the register of political parties.

 At the same time, an association called Dom Ojczysty (headed by Halina Szustak) was registered in 2002, which continues its activities.